mxenabled/android-connect-demo/README.md

 # MXConnect Demo Android App
 This is a simple application that shows how to get started with embedding Connect into an Android application.
+While the links below reference the MX Platform API, this code works with any of the APIs MX offers.

 ## How to download and use the demo app
 1. Clone the repo: `git clone git@github.com:mxenabled/android-connect-demo.git`.
 2. Open the project in Android Studio.
 3. [Get a widget URL.](https://docs.mx.com/api#request_a_connect_url)
-4. Copy the URL and paste it into the [`ConnectDemo.java->onCreate` method](https://github.com/mxenabled/android-connect-demo/blob/main/app/src/main/java/com/example/atriumconnectdemo/ConnectDemo.java#L35)
+4. Copy the URL and paste it into the [`ConnectDemo.java->widgetURL` property](https://github.com/mxenabled/android-connect-demo/blob/main/app/src/main/java/com/example/atriumconnectdemo/ConnectDemo.java#L19)
 5. Run the application.

 ### Getting the widget URL